 Drain the ricotta for about 30 minutes in a fine mesh colander or cheesecloth-lined strainer set over a bowl.

-Bring a small saucepan of water to a boil; add a tablespoon of salt and the peas.
-Cook 1 or 2 minutes.
+Bring a small saucepan of water to a boi.
+Add a tablespoon of salt and the peas.
+Cook 1-2 minutes.
 Drain and transfer to a bowl.
-Mash the peas to a coarse consistency using a potato masher or wooden spoon along with 2 or 3 tablespoons olive oil, pepper and more salt to taste.
+Mash the peas to a coarse consistency using a potato masher or wooden spoon along with 2 or 3 tablespoons olive oil, black pepper and more salt to taste.

 Heat a griddle or grill to medium high heat.
 Brush the bread on both sides with olive oil and toast until dark golden brown on both sides.
 Remove the toasted bread from the griddle and scrape the garlic clove over the tops.